AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cfg-replication-methods.md

 **Did you know?**
  Even if your database can't currently support an Incremental Replication method, you may be able to [make some changes to your database](../../best-practices/mod-db-inc-replication.md) that would enable use of Modified At or Single Auto Incrementing PK.

 Modified At is not only the most ideal replication method, it's also the fastest.
-This method not only produces noticeable speed increases with large data sets, it also doesn't require configuring a recheck option.
+This method not only produces noticeable speed increases with large data sets, it also does not require configuring a recheck option.
 Other methods will need to iterate through an entire table to identify changes, even if a small subset of data has changed.
 Modified At iterates through only that small subset.

 ### Single Auto Incrementing Primary Key